MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/forced-color-simulation.md

 1. Choose to either `No emulation` or `forced-colors: active`.

-1. The main windows displays the simulation of your selected option applied to the current page.
+1. The current page in the main window now displays the selected simulation.

     :::row:::
        :::column span="":::